tlugger/spotify_monitor/README.md

 # Spotify Monitor

-The Project Template is a base template used to create a new nio project with the recommended files and file structu This nio project can be run from a Raspberry Pi to monitor the playback status of a users Spotify account.
+This nio project can be run from a Raspberry Pi to monitor the playback status of a users Spotify account.
 The color of a blink(1) dongle can be canged depending on which device is currently streaming music.
 "Unauthorized" devices will have their playback stopeed every 10 seconds, change the dongle red, and send a slack message to the account holder about the unauthorized device

 ## How to Use